osisoft/AVEVA-Adapter/shared-content/configuration/client-failover.md

 ### Failover Role

 The current failover `Role` is determined by the client failover endpoint.
-The current failover role is visible by querying the failover state, or by looking at the failover health asset if a health endpoint is configured.
+The current failover role is visible by querying the failover state, or by looking at the failover status diagnostics streams.
+For more information on failover status, see [FailoverStatus](xref:FailoverStatus).

 | Role | Description
 ---------|---------